logo elson.elizaga.net

 From 1965 to 1968, Burton studied Master of Arts in Anthropology, specializing in Archaeology at Brigham Young University, Provo, Utah, USA.
 Her thesis was "A Study of the Prehistoric Settlement Patterns of the Provo Area in Central Utah, USA."17

 In 1967, she participated in the Archaeological Field Training in Calico Archaeological Project, Yermo, California, under the directorship of Louis S. B. Leakey.
-In 1983, Burton earned her doctorate degree in Medical Anthropology from the University of Pittsburgh, Pittsburgh, Pennsylvania, USA.

-Prior to the creation of the Internet, research on professionals used to be difficult, but today, Faylona could have easily used Google to get instant information about Burton.
-Faylona could also write an email to Brigham Young University and ask the National Museum because Burton used to work there.
-She is free to write to Burton.
+Prior to the creation of the Internet, researching professionals was difficult.
+Today, however, Faylona could easily use Google to get instant information about Burton.
+She could also email Brigham Young University and inquire at the National Museum, where Burton used to work.
+Additionally, she is free to write directly to Burton.
+If Faylona had done these things, she would have sufficiently proven herself to be fair, ethical, and scientific.
+She could even proudly claim to be an archaeologist.
+End

 Cover of Burton's thesis